-Students are required to complete ESS 1100 Principles of Fitness and Wellness and two hours of ESS activity courses.
-The two hours of ESS activity courses may be fulfilled through one of the following combination of courses: (1) 2-hours Class A; (2) 1-hour Class A and 1-hour Class B; (3) 1-hour Class A and 1-hour Class C-Varsity Athletics; (4) 1-hour Class A and 1-hour MUS 1192-4192-University Band.
+Students are required to complete KIN 1100 Principles of Fitness and Wellness and two hours of ESS activity courses.
+The two hours of KIN activity courses may be fulfilled through one of the following combination of courses: (1) 2-hours Class A; (2) 1-hour Class A and 1-hour Class B; (3) 1-hour Class A and 1-hour Class C-Varsity Athletics; (4) 1-hour Class A and 1-hour MUS 1192-4192-University Band.

-PLEASE NOTE: Only four hours ESS activity courses may be counted toward a degree.
-However, students pursuing Exercise and Sport Science majors or minors are allowed to use more than four hours toward their degree completion.
+PLEASE NOTE: Only four hours KIN activity courses may be counted toward a degree.
+However, students pursuing Kinesiology majors or minors are allowed to use more than four hours toward their degree completion.

-The following courses will fulfill the exercise and sport science activity requirement.
+The following courses will fulfill the kinesiology activity requirement.